pubnub/javascript-workshop/README.md

 Sign up [PubNub](https://www.pubnub.com/get-started/) to get your own API keys.

-Once you signed up, you need to get your own keys to get started:
+Once you are signed up, you need to get your own keys to get started:

 1. Go to [admin.pubnub.com](https://admin.pubnub.com)
 2. Create a new app by entering an app name (e.g. chat-app), and press **Create a New App**
-3. Once the app is created, click the app from the dashborad.
+3. Once the app is created, click the app from the dashboard.
 Now you should see your publish and subscribe keys.

 ![Create a new app with PubNub](images/pubnub-new-app.png "Create a new app with PubNub")